 A common approach on how to look at your budget is to divide the total amount into two parts.
-For the first half look at the budget with what will make your day happen such as the venue, catering, decorations, entertainment, flowers, a bar, stationery etc. If you would like some budget saving tips for decorating your venue you can find a handy guide here to help.
+For the first half look at the budget with what will make your day happen such as the venue, catering, decorations, entertainment, flowers, a bar, stationery etc. If you would like some budget saving tips for decorating your venue you can find a handy guide here

 The remaining half would be for items such as you, photographer, transport, attire, and rings.
 My advice is to work out what is most important to you.
 It maybe the style, it maybe the food, or it maybe finding the best photographer.
 I realise all of it is important to you but there will be certain aspects that you are less fussy with if the budget won't allow it.
 You may desperately want your favourite band to play in the evening so everyone has a fantastic time, but this may mean you spend less on your dress so you can afford it.
 You get the idea!

 Make a list of all the things in the order of how important they are to you both.

 When working on your budget, just like anything else in life, gathering quotes from different suppliers is a must.
 Remember to check for VAT and delivery costs and don't be afraid to chase down a good deal too.